Authy Alternative 2026: Migrate in 5 Minutes

 Where Authy is still fine

 Authy's mobile app works.
-If you have a handful of tokens, don't use a desktop, and don't mind Twilio holding your keys, Authy is functional.
+If you have a handful of tokens, do not use a desktop, and do not mind Twilio holding your keys, Authy is functional.
 Not everyone needs to switch.

 Where FactorCat is better